SoftInstigate/restheart-website/learn/setup.md

 ## Installation

-If you don’t have them already, please download the following packages:
+If you don’t have them already, download the following packages:

 -   [Java 8](index)
 -   [MongoDB](http://www.mongodb.org/downloads)